 - Content workflow tools combined with writer networks: Built to support the end-to-end content development process while providing access to a network of writers, if needed.

-Key considerations when choosing a solution
+Key considerations when choosing content marketing tools

 In spite of their different focal points, all of these solutions can help simplify the content-production process so you can better execute on your strategy.
 The key is to choose the one that best fits your needs.
 While each marketer’s requirements vary, the following set of questions will help you think through key considerations: